Gunther-Schulz/coding-prompts/STANDARDS.md

 - **Single Source of Truth:** Domain models must define all type definitions used across the application.
 - **Facade Pattern:** Follow facade pattern for orchestration components.
 - **Component Lifecycles:** Utilize the Dependency Injection (DI) container to manage component lifecycles (including Singleton scope where appropriate) instead of manual singletons.
-- **Configuration:** Implement Upfront Configuration loading pattern (loading AppConfig once at startup via DI).
+- **Configuration:** Implement Upfront Configuration loading pattern (loading a central configuration object, e.g., `AppConfig`, once at startup via DI).
 (See `code_architecture_standard.md` Config Module section)

 ## Patterns & Practices

 - **Dependency Injection (DI):**
     - Ensure proper DI as the primary mechanism for object creation and wiring.
 (See `code_architecture_standard.md` DI section).
-    - Rely on DI container configuration (e.g., `providers.Dict`) for component mapping where possible, avoiding dedicated registries.
+    - Rely on DI container configuration (e.g., using the container's mapping features) for component mapping where possible, avoiding dedicated registries.
 - **Factory/Registry:** Use dedicated Factory or Registry patterns **only** when the specific, stringent conditions outlined in `code_architecture_standard.md` are met.
 - **Command Pattern:** Apply command pattern for CLI interactions (with commands resolved via DI).
 - **Decorator Pattern:** Use decorator pattern judiciously for cross-cutting concerns (e.g., error handling, logging context).